-Our trip to Kuala Lumpur and Johor Bahru was took place in 2014, but I want to re-write it, at least, it can be a reference for people who might need it.
+Our family trip to Kuala Lumpur and Johor Bahru was taken place in 2014, but I want to re-write it, at least, it can be a reference for people who might need it.

 The trip to visit this one culture country took place from January 22-25, 2014.
 I called it one culture country because between Indonesia and Malaysia had the same culture, namely Melayu/ Malaya and many descendants from Indonesia who resided in Malaysia, and even said that there was a government control in Malaysia.